DigneZzZ/neonode_cc_en/src/content/blog/en/caddy_with_security_auth_portal.md

 ---
 title: How to Create an Authentication Portal for Your Domains with Caddy
+description: A detailed guide on building Caddy with the caddy-security module using xcaddy and setting up an authentication portal with local authentication and OAuth providers to secure your domains.
+tags:
+  - Caddy
+  - authentication
+  - security
+  - xcaddy
+  - OAuth
+  - Google
+series: caddy
+pubDate: 04 09 2025
+---

+# How to Create an Authentication Portal for Your Domains with Caddy

+Caddy is a modern web server that automatically provides HTTPS via Let's Encrypt.
+However, the standard Caddy build does not include the `caddy-security` module, which is required to create an authentication portal and manage access to your domains.
+In this article, I'll walk you through building Caddy with this module using `xcaddy`, configuring an authentication portal with local authentication and OAuth providers (Google), and securing your web applications. to Create an Authentication Portal for Your Domains with Caddy
 description: A detailed guide on building Caddy with the caddy-security module using xcaddy and setting up an authentication portal to secure your domains.
 tags:
   - Caddy